Emosapien

 Apps: Bearable, Symple

-Inside Emosapien, therapists can configure custom symptom logs or daily check-ins tailored to each client’s goals or diagnoses, with an easy-to-read history available at a glance.
+Inside the platform, therapists can configure custom symptom logs or daily check-ins tailored to each client’s goals or diagnoses, with an easy-to-read history available at a glance.

 Support your mental health practice with AI

-Sign up for our free trial and experience the benefits of Emosapien firsthand.
+Sign up for a free trial and see how between-session context reaches the next appointment.

 Get Started